B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - freight mistakes,

-- carton/pallet noncompliance,
+- carton and pallet noncompliance,

 - and rework caused by incorrect prep.

-If the provider is cheap but weak in the channel-specific controls you need, the visible warehouse rate may look good while the total operating cost gets worse.
-The same logic appears in our [3PL vs in-house cost analysis](/blog/3pl-vs-in-house-real-cost-analysis/): the obvious line item is rarely the full cost.
+This is one reason a low-quoted fulfillment fee can be misleading.
+When a provider is cheap but weak in the channel-specific controls you actually need, the visible warehouse rate looks good while the total operating cost gets worse.
+The same logic shows up in our [3PL vs in-house cost analysis](/blog/3pl-vs-in-house-real-cost-analysis/): the obvious line item is rarely the full cost.

 ## A Simple Comparison Table